• Skip to main content

 Ingredients

-• 1 fennel bulb stems removed and cut into eighths
+• 1 fennel bulb stems removed and cut into thin wedges

 Instructions

-• Next, heat a large cast iron skillet over medium heat and add Olive Oils from Spain.
-Carefully add chicken to the hot cast iron and sear on each side so the outside is a deep yellow brown color, about 3 minutes on each side.
+• Heat a large cast iron skillet over medium-high heat and add pour in the olive oil.
+Once hot, add the chicken and sear on each side so the outside is a deep yellow brown color, about 3 minutes on each side.

-• Once chicken is done, the sauce should have thickened and fennel and citrus tender.
-Allow to rest for 5 minute before cutting into chicken.
-Serve with Greek yogurt on the side, if desired.
+• Once the chicken is done, the sauce should have thickened and fennel and citrus tender.
+Allow the roast chicken to rest for at least 5 minute before serving.

 Nutrition